Writeanddo/SashimiSlayer/README.md

 # xXSashimiSlayerXx
-Alt Control Kaiju Rhythm Slice'em up
+Alt Control Kaiju Rhythm Slice'em up into Sushi (or is it sashimi idk)